In the Spotlight: Pam Smith

 Resistance has been a common theme in my writing life.
 It’s easy to resist when you have laundry, or emails, or housework that needs to be done.
 I’ll admit that I’ve used being “too busy” as an excuse many times in the past.
 It wasn’t until I committed to giving writing an important place in my life that I stopped allowing myself to make excuses.
 Yes, I’m busy.
 So what.
 Alice Munro was busy too.
 When I feel resistance, I acknowledge that I’m feeling it… and then I move on.
 Some of my best writing has happened when I pushed through the resistance.

-Tell us about your experience with Story Is a State of Mind.
+Tell us about your experience with the Story Course.
 How has it changed your relationship to writing?

-I loved Story Is a State of Mind and would recommend it to any writer, regardless of skill level.
+I loved the Story Course and would recommend it to any writer, regardless of skill level.
 Not only is it a wonderful and practical tool in your writing kit, but it also allows you to give yourself an excuse to focus on your writing.
-There are tools and exercises in SSM that I’ve never seen in any other writing course.
-Story Is a State of Mind has fundamentally changed how I approach my writing.
+There are tools and exercises in it that I’ve never seen in any other writing course.
+The Story Course has fundamentally changed how I approach my writing.
 It was an absolute joy to share this course as a TA in The Story Intensive 2013 with the students in my class.

 Tell us about the excerpt you are sharing today: